 How do we keep your information secure and confidential?

-You have the right to confidentiality under data protection legislation, the Human Rights Act 1998 and the common law duty of confidence.
+You have the right to confidentiality under UK General Data Protection Regulation, the Human Rights Act 1998, and the common law duty of confidence.
 Everyone working in the NHS has a legal duty to keep information about you confidential.
 Anyone who receives information from us is also under a legal duty to keep it secure and confidential.

 Your information is held in secure systems in both paper and electronic format.
 Our electronic systems record when, and by whom, your record was accessed.